What is Psychotherapy?

 Consultant Counselling Psychologist & Psychotherapist

 A consultant counselling psychologist with over 20 years of experience, A/Prof Low works with adults in psychotherapy to help them manage psychological, emotional and relational challenges better at work and at home.
 He specialises in work-life challenges, pre-marital counselling, men’s issues, and therapy for fellow mental health professionals.
 In addition, Frederick enjoys providing consultation on parenting matters, including concerns about children with special needs.

 Frederick believes that by supporting his clients in discovering more about themselves and encouraging them to grow their inner strengths, clients will be empowered to better their lives through their own ways and at their own pace.
 Recognised for his expertise, Dr Low has been appointed to governmental expert panels on family life education and family counselling.
-He also supports the work of Ministry-appointed Child Protection Specialist Centres as a member of the multidisciplinary case review teams.
-He is the current President of the Singapore Association for Counselling.
-Frederick was conferred Associate Fellowship by the British Psychological Society in 2013.
+He is vice-chairman on the Therapeutic Advisory Council at the Family Justice Courts.
+Frederick is also President of the Singapore Association for Counselling.

 Being a consultant to social service agencies and a university lecturer, Dr Low has trained and provided consultation to over 4000 mental health and social care students and professionals.
-Frederick also contributes to international academic journals in counselling and psychology and had served on scientific committees of local and regional conferences.
+Frederick also contributes to academic journals in counselling and psychology and speaks at regional and international conferences.

 Dr Low is a Registered Psychologist (SRP) and Registered Counsellor (SAC) in Singapore.
 He is also a Chartered Psychologist in the United Kingdom.
 Frederick's qualifications include BSocSc (Aust), MAppPsy (Aust), MSc (Ire) and DProfSt (Aust)